Night-Traders-Dev/vOS-Kernel/src/qraft/README.md

 You can modify various parameters such as the heartbeat timeout and election timeout in the source files to adjust the system's behavior:

-HEARTBEAT_INTERVAL: The interval (in milliseconds) at which the leader sends heartbeat messages to followers.
+- **HEARTBEAT_INTERVAL**: The interval (in milliseconds) at which the leader sends heartbeat messages to followers.

-ELECTION_TIMEOUT: The time (in milliseconds) a follower waits before starting an election if no heartbeat is received.
+- **ELECTION_TIMEOUT**: The time (in milliseconds) a follower waits before starting an election if no heartbeat is received.

 These parameters can be found in both qraft-arm.c and qraft-risc.c.